juliasungg/DH-150-Project/README.md

 **9: Help users recognize, diagnose, and recover from errors**

 Allkpop: When the user tries to comment on a post without logging in, the comment section is shaded light grey, with a reminder to "Log in to comment" in the bottom right.
 What would have been more intuitive and direct is if they put that exact text inside the greyed-out comment section to avoid confusion.

 Severity: 2

 **10: Help and documentation**

-There is no clear 'Help" or "Contact us" section.
-There is a FAQ hidden in the "Shipping and Returns" section.
-I think it would be useful to include a separate "Contact Us" section where the user can submit an inquiry about their order and merchandise.
+There is no separate FAQ or Help or Contact Us Section.
+There is a hidden FAQ section in the "Shippinga and Returns" tab but it would be useful to have a separate Contact us section for any inquiries about website content and/or merchandise.

-Severity: 2
+Severity: 3

 <img width="1278" alt="Screen Shot 2020-01-14 at 12 16 39 AM" src="https://user-images.githubusercontent.com/55997881/72326002-29d97200-3663-11ea-954e-8ea8aa7c6f88.png">